 How To Calculate The Cost Of ICF Foundations In Southern Ontario

-The notion of estimating the cost of construction is as much art as it is math.
-This observation is particularly the case of decisions related to the custom home building.
+The concept of estimating the cost of construction is as much art as it is math.
+This conclusion is particularly the case of choices related to the custom home building.

 One person may determine value by lowest cost or highest quality while another makes a decision purely on intangibles (i.e., comfort, “peace of mind,” design, etc.).

 Regardless of the method to determine value, a homeowner should make informed decisions about foundation construction options.

 Ninety percent of all basements in Canada are built using some form of a concrete wall system.
 The most favourite three are:

 - concrete blocks